StevenMayher/431-2021/classes/class11/README.md

 2. Early Review deadline for the [Project A](https://thomaselove.github.io/431-2021-projectA/) Proposal is noon on Friday 2021-10-01.
     - The actual Proposal is due 2021-10-11, but if you submit by the deadline above, we'll review it and return it by 2021-10-06 so you can maximize your chances of getting through it in just one pass.
 3. [Quiz 1](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes) will be yours by Friday 2021-10-01, and is due at 9 PM Monday 2021-10-04.
+4. Instructions for Lab 4 will appear by class time on Thursday.

 ## Favorite Movies